aavq/3qi/rootless-2-prefin.md

 ### 2.2 Dependency resolution

-* Cataloged all shared object dependencies using `ldd`.
+* Cataloged all shared object dependencies using `ldd`
 * Ensured all dependencies were available within the container environment.

 ---